 L.F. means Ledger folio.
-The petty cash book is original entry book so we will post these all transaction in the ledger.
-So, the page no. of the ledger book on which this transaction is recorded will be entered in this column.
+The petty cash book is the original entry book so we will post these all transactions in the ledger.
+So, page no. of the ledger book on which this transaction is recorded will be entered in this column.

 7. Credit / Payments.

-The payment amount of transaction of all petty expenses met by petty cashier will be recorded in this column.
+The payment amount of the transaction of all petty expenses met by the petty cashier will be recorded in this column.

 Prepare a petty cash book in the books of M/s Tutors Tips ltd. on the basis of the following transactions.

 |Jan 1||1(Receipt No.)||Cash received from head Cashier with C.B entry No. 21||1,000|